ongr-archive/xtCommerceConnectorBundle/Resources/doc/subqueries.rst

     WHERE product_table.id = :product_id

 This one's for images.
-Let's say that we have put it in a symfony xml configuration file as a parameter called ``image.subquery``
+Let's say that we have put it in a symfony xml configuration file as a parameter called ``image.subquery``.

 .. code-block:: sql